-There’s a lot of talk about AI in project management and data analysis lately, and for good reason.
+There’s a lot of talk about AI in project management and data analysis in 2026, and for good reason.
 Teams are always looking for smarter ways to get work done, and Atlassian's answer is Atlassian Intelligence.
-It promises to bring AI capabilities right into the tools you’re already using every day.
+It brings impressive AI capabilities right into the tools you’re already using every day.

 This post is a straightforward, no-fluff look at Atlassian Intelligence AI in Analytics.
-We'll get into what it actually does, what the real-world limitations are (based on feedback from people who use it), and how much it really costs.
-By the end, you should have a much clearer picture of whether it’s the right move for your team.
+We'll get into what it actually does, how to make the most of its features, and how it's priced.
+By the end, you should have a much clearer picture of how it can benefit your team.

 What is Atlassian Intelligence AI in Analytics?